SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/oop7/README.md

 ---

 ## `Vector` Class
  - The `Vector` class in Java is part of the `java.util` package and represents a resizable array.
-It is similar to `ArrayList `but is synchronized, meaning it is thread-safe and can be used in multi-threaded environments.
+It is similar to `ArrayList `but is synchronized, meaning it is thread-safe and can be used in multithreaded environments.
  - ### Key Features of Vector
       - **Thread-Safety**: `Vector` is synchronized, making it thread-safe for concurrent access.
       - **Resizable Array**: Automatically grows as elements are added.